1. What is an Arbitrage Fund?

-The following table represents the top 5 arbitrage funds in India based on the past 1 year returns.
-So, investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
-You may include other criteria like financial ratios as well.
+The following table represents the top five arbitrage funds in India based on the past three year returns.
+So, investors may choose the funds based on a different investment horizon like five years or ten years returns.
+You may include other criteria such as financial ratios as well.